Quotes from The Simpsons

 Season 8

-Homer: Keep it down in there!
+Homer: Keep it down in there everybody!

 Marge: Listen to your mother, kids.
 Aim low.
 Aim so low no one will even care if you succeed.
 Dinner's in the oven.
 If you want some butter it's under my face.